VigneshVSV/hololinked/doc/source/howto/index.rst

 Arbitrary signature is permitted.
 Arguments are loosely typed and may need to be constrained with a schema, based on the robustness the developer is expecting in their application.
-However, a schema is optional and it only matters that the function signature is matching when requested from a client.
+However, a schema is optional and it only matters that the method signature is matching when requested from a client.

-To start a HTTP server for the ``Thing``, one can call the ``run_with_http_server()`` method after instantiating the ``Thing``
+To start a HTTP server for the ``Thing``, one can call the ``run_with_http_server()`` method after instantiating the ``Thing``.
+The supplied ``URL_path`` to the actions and properties are used by this HTTP server:

 .. literalinclude:: code/thing_with_http_server.py
     :language: python